-How Tell Someone You Like Over Text?
+How to Tell Someone You Like Them Over Text

 This article on how to tell someone you like is packed with practical tips for making the conversation smooth and successful.